abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 4 Design and implement a Virtual Network in Azure.md

-# Module 01-Unit 4 Design and implement a Virtual Network in Azure
+# Lab 1a: Design and implement a Virtual Network in Azure

 ## Lab Overview